Historic. Inspired. Connected.

 Many of these public buildings have been razed in the path of progress.
 The Bainbridge building is the only example of Mission architecture in this part of the state.
 Considering the age and numerous changes that have occurred over time, the structure is in good condition.
 Although generally concealed, in this instance, original detail is evident throughout the building.

 Now this historic building has assumed a new role in community life as a cultural center.
 Since the renovation, the Firehouse Arts Center includes the Kirbo Art Gallery and Shop, the Callahan Room, Art classrooms and the Jimmy Harrell Gallery.
 We are working to restore the Jail into a studio/event space by 2025.

 The complex is located in the Downtown Historic District which was listed as a National Historic Landmark in November 1987.

-Donations to support the restoration may be made to:
+Donations to support the continuing upkeep and restoration may be made to:

 Firehouse Arts Center

 Bainbridge, Georgia 39818